 We hold the ride every year on the third Saturday in May.
 Registration opens on March 1st.
 The 50th Davis Double Century will be held on Saturday, May 18, 2019.
 Registration opens on March 1, 2019.
 We will post details here as the registration date approaches.
 If you have any questions before then, and cannot find the answer in the links below please contact us.

-The ride starts NEW LOCATION at the Senior Center on 7 th Street between “A” Street and “B” Street in Davis.
+The ride starts at the original location, the Davis Veterans Memorial Center on 14th Street and “B” Street in Davis.
 After leaving town, the first part of the ride runs through flat farmland in the Central Valley toward Esparto.
 The route then turns south to Winters before climbing over the Berryessa Gap and running north through the hills in east Napa County to Middletown and Lower Lake in Lake County for lunch.
 After a long climb up to Resurrection at the Lake/Yolo county border, the road descends through Cache Creek Canyon and Capay Valley back to the Central Valley farmland and the finish at the Davis Senior Center in Davis.
 You can see an overview of the course here.

 All Double Century riders must be on the course by 5:15 am Saturday.
 The ride closes at 1:00 am Sunday.
 Riders doing the 100 miles or 50 miles can start as late as noon.
 Starting by 8 am is recommended for the century riders.
 These shorter rides use portions of the Double Century Route but at different times than the DC riders.

-The 2018 Route Description for each of the three rides will be posted before May 1, 2018 and will be Garmin loadable.
+The 2019 Route Description for each of the three rides will be posted before May 1, 2019 and will be Garmin loadable.
 Once you leave Davis the 200 mile and 45 mile routes will be essentially the same as 2017’s routes.
 The 100 mile route is new for 2019.

 REGISTRATION OPENS MARCH 1, 2019.